Netherlands national football team: FIFA World Cup

 In 2006, the Netherlands made it to the round of 16 where, in what was called the "Battle of Nuremberg" they lost by a single goal to Portugal.
 The Netherlands were given seven yellow cards.
 The following edition, in 2010, saw the team qualify to the knockout stage by finishing atop Group E. After defeating Slovakia 2–1 in the round of 16, they came back from an early goal by Robinho to defeat Brazil 2–1 in the quarter-finals as Wesley Sneijder scored a double.
 In the semi-finals, they defeated Uruguay in a tough game for the Netherlands, making their first World Cup final since 1978.
-In the final, they took on Spain, with La Roja scoring the winning goal in the 116th minute.
+The Netherlands faced Spain in the final, the latter appearing in their first World Cup final.
+However, the Dutch were once again defeated in the final with Spain winning 1-0 in extra-time.

 In 2014, the Netherlands finished atop Group B with wins over Spain, Australia and Chile.
 The Netherlands took bronze in the tournament after defeating host nation Brazil 3–0 in the third place playoff.

 With the Netherlands having failed to qualify for the 2018 World Cup, falling behind France and Sweden in the qualifying group stage, they qualified for the 2022 World Cup.
 They defeated Senegal in the group stage, followed by a draw against Ecuador, and a win over hosts Qatar.
 In the Round of 16 the Netherlands defeated the United States 3-1, only to lose to eventual champions Argentina in the Quarter Finals in a penalty shootout after 2-2.